reverentgeek/blog/src/site/configure-eleventy-to-host-a-custom-mastodon-alias.md

 ## Return WebFinger Content as JSON

 When deployed, the `.well-known/webfinger` file will be returned as plain text.
 Some Mastodon clients may be forgiving and automatically convert the data to JSON.
-However, the it would be best to serve the file as JSON.
+However, it would be best to serve the file as JSON.

 Use a [custom `_headers` file](https://docs.netlify.com/routing/headers/) to configure Netlify to override HTTP header information for specific files.
 In my 11ty site, I have a template named `headers.njk` to generate a `_headers` file.